artdecocode/typal/wiki/Schema/5-embed.md

 </import>
 ```

+The only required attribute is either `src` or `path` that point to the XML file to read for embedding.
+A new marker will inherit all attributes from its parent, e.g., if the parent used `extern`, the new one will also have `externs`.
+This is because they are used in the same file.
+If, for some reason, they need to be explicitly overridden, new values can also be passed.

 - `src`: the path to the XML file.
 - `path`: alternative attribute name to `src`.
 - `ignore` [_optional_]: comma-separated list of types to ignore.